 About Pawpaw Fruit Trees

 All types of pawpaw fruit trees require warm to hot summer weather, mild to cold winters and consistent rainfall throughout the year.
-They thrive in USDA zones 5-8 and can be found growing wild from south of New England, north of Florida and as far west as Nebraska.
+They thrive in USDA zones 5 to 8 and can be found growing wild from south of New England, north of Florida, and as far west as Nebraska.

-Pawpaw trees are on the small side for fruit trees, about 15-20 feet (4.5-6 m.) in height.
+Pawpaw trees are on the small side for fruit trees, about 15 to 20 feet (5-6 m.) in height.
 Although naturally they have a bushy, suckering habit, they can be pruned and trained into a single trunk, pyramid-shaped tree.